I have a problem.

 We moved on.
 I let out a breath I didn’t realize I was holding.

-A couple minutes later, Abby ran ahead to the kids’ movie display and picked up a DVD light on plot and heavy on princesses.
+A couple minutes later, Abby ran ahead to the kids’ movie display and picked up a DVD light on plot and heavy

 When we caught up to her, she said, “I wish I could watch this movie.”